satuelisa/DBforWeb/README.md

 - *superfluous*: an attribute X is only determined by Y so that knowing Y already narrows down the value of X
 - (primary) key: a unique *identifier* for a record; in a dependency diagram, it is the "root" of the dependency tree; if there are several candidates, one is assigned explicitly as the key of the table
 - table definition: `tableName (attributeName, secondAttributeName, ...)` (some like to underline or otherwise highlight the attribute that serves as the primary key)

+### Session 2

+- conjuntion: two conditions must be both true for the combination to be true (`and`)
+- disjunction: two conditions must both be false for the combination to be false (`or`)
+- concatenate: combine two string into a single one: `hello` concatenated with `world` is `helloworld`
+- ascending: increasing order, from lower to higher values
+- descending: decreasing order, from higher to lower values

 ## Assignments